carolxgl/TreeLibrary/pterocaryafraxinifolia.md

 **Conservation:** [Vulnerable (IUCN, last assessed 2019)](https://www.iucnredlist.org/species/66815986/66816002) Population is decreasing.

-The _gewone of Kaukasische vleugelnoot_ is fast growing tree charactirized by its long catkins (clusters of flowers) that reach up to 50 cm long.
+The _gewone of Kaukasische vleugelnoot_ is a fast growing tree characterized by its long catkins (clusters of flowers) that reach up to 50 cm long.
 It flowers in June, and the seeds ripen from October to December.

 __USES:__
 - Seeds are edible